-Before moving on to our top 10 list, it’s important to understand that not everyone’s needs are exactly the same.
+It’s important to understand that not everyone’s needs are the same.

 “When shopping for walking or running shoes, it’s important to consider the fact that each individual may vary in terms of the type and location of arthritis in their knees,” says Dr. Miho J. Tanaka, assistant professor of orthopedic surgery and the director of the women’s sports medicine program at The Johns Hopkins Hospital in Baltimore.

-She recommends utilizing assessments offered at athletic shoe stores.
+She recommends using assessments offered at athletic shoe stores.

 “There are different compartments in the knee that can be affected, and depending on those, different types of support may help offload the affected parts of the knee,” she says.